FTC7393/evlib_book/src/metaprogramming/options.md

 These classes allow you to set variables by running an `AbstractOptionsOp`, then access them later in an unrelated Opmode.

 >NOTE: Option setting is an **opt-in** feature.
-An opmode for setting options is not included.
+An opmode for setting options does not show up by default.

 ## Interface